How to Prepare for UPSC 2021: Important Tips & Tricks

 Every year lakhs of aspirants across the country try their luck and attempt the challenging examination, but only a few make it through.
 Cracking the UPSC exam is not everybody’s cup of tea.
 The reason being, the vastness of its syllabus.
 It is lengthy and demands unwavering discipline and commitment for exam preparation.

 ‘With great power comes great responsibility’ This phrase fits appropriately for IAS officers.
 However, acquiring great power requires a good deal of hard and smart work.
 With stiff competition and less pass percentage, how to prepare and pass the UPSC examination has always been a point of concern and worry for aspirants.
 But you need not worry!

-This article will provide you with some effective tips and tricks which you can and should implement in your daily study routine.
-These tips if followed religiously will not only boost your confidence but will also help you to prepare for the exam efficiently.
+This article will provide you with some practical tips and tricks which you can and should implement in your daily study routine.
+If followed religiously, these tips will not only boost your confidence but also help you prepare for the exam efficiently.

 UPSC 2021: Important Tips & Tricks

 It is highly crucial to have a clear understanding of what exactly you need to study.
 There’s no point in studying an outdated curriculum!
 Knowing the syllabus is the foremost thing to do before you go through the books.
 Hence, read the syllabus thoroughly and understand the topics clearly.